ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

    git clone https://github.com/YOUR_USER_NAME/LAMP-terraform-ibm
    ```
 3. Inspect the configuration files
-   - [install.yml](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/install.yml) - contains server installation configurations, here is where you can add all scripts related to your server install to what to install on the server.
+   - [install.yml](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/install.yml) - contains server installation configurations, here is where you can add all scripts related to your server install to what to install on the server.
 See `phpinfo();` injected into this file.
-   - [provider.tf](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/provider.tf) - contains the variables related to the provider where provider username and api key needed.
+   - [provider.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/provider.tf) - contains the variables related to the provider where provider username and api key needed.
-   - [vm.tf](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/vm.tf) - contains the server configurations to deploy the VM with specified variables.
+   - [vm.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/vm.tf) - contains the server configurations to deploy the VM with specified variables.
-   - [terraform.tfvars](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/terraform.tfvars) - contains **Softlayer** username and api key, these credentials can be added to this file for best practices to avoid re-entering the credentials from the command line every time when deploying the server.
+   - [terraform.tfvars](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/terraform.tfvars) - contains **Softlayer** username and api key, these credentials can be added to this file for best practices to avoid re-entering the credentials from the command line every time when deploying the server.
 Note: DO NOT publish this file with your credentials.
-4. Now that we understand what's in each file, open the [vm.tf](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/vm.tf) file in an IDE of your choice and modify the file by adding your **public SSH** key to access the VM which will be created by this configuration.
+4. Now that we understand what's in each file, open the [vm.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/vm.tf) file in an IDE of your choice and modify the file by adding your **public SSH** key.
+This will be used to access the VM created by this configuration.
 To copy the public key to your clipboard, you can run the pbcopy < ~/.ssh/id_rsa.pub command in your terminal.
      ```bash
      pbcopy < ~/.ssh/id_rsa.pub
      ```
+     {: pre}
-     This command will copy the SSH to your clipboard, you can then past that into [vm.tf](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/vm.tf) under the `ssh_key` default variable around line 69.
+     This command will copy the SSH to your clipboard, you can then past that into [vm.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/vm.tf) under the `ssh_key` default variable around line 69.
-5. Open the [terraform.tfvars](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/terraform.tfvars) file with your IDE, modify the file by adding your `softlayer_username` and `softlayer_api_key`.
+5. Open the [terraform.tfvars](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/terraform.tfvars) file with your IDE, modify the file by adding your `softlayer_username` and `softlayer_api_key`.
 You can retrieve API key and Softlayer username [here](https://knowledgelayer.softlayer.com/procedure/retrieve-your-api-key).

 ## Create a LAMP stack server from the terraform configuration